 Additionally, a mode exists to double the strength of the LVDS buffer to support $50-\Omega$ differential termination, as shown in Figure 41.
-This mode can be used when the output LVDS signal is routed to two separate receiver chips, each using a 100- Ω termination.
+This mode can be used when the output LVDS signal is routed to two separate receiver chips, each using a $100-\Omega$ termination.
 The mode can be enabled using the LVDS DATA STRENGTH and LVDS CLKOUT STRENGTH register bits for data and output clock buffers, respectively.

 The buffer output impedance behaves in the same way as a source-side series termination.
-By absorbing reflections from the receiver end, it helps to improve signal integrity.
+Absorbing reflections from the receiver end helps improve signal integrity.